 \begin{lem}[cf.\ 3.30 of \cite{W07a}] For every $i<\om$ the function $\thti\restriction_{\Tt\cap\Omiz}$ is $1$-$1$ and has values in $\Hz\cap[\Om_i,\Omie)$. \end{lem}

-Thus every ordinal in $\Tt$ can be identified with a unique term built up from parameters below $\tau$ using $+$ and the functions $\thti$ $(i<\om)$.
+Thus every ordinal in $\Tt$ can be identified with a unique term built up from parameters below $\tau$ using $+$ and the functions $\thti$ $(i<\om)$, if we assume that additive compositions are given in additive normal form.
+The intersection $\Tt\cap\Om$ turns out to be an initial segment of ordinals, which for $\tau=1$ is the proof-theoretic ordinal of $\pioneonecanod$.
+The essential reason for $\Tt\cap\Om$ to be an ordinal is that all proper components $\eta\in\Tt\cap\Om$ used to compose the unique notation of some $\xi\in\Tt\cap\Om$ satisfy $\eta<\xi$, see Lemma \ref{segmentlem} and Theorem \ref{tnmthm} (3.12 and 3.14 of \cite{W07a}).
+For a term of shape $\al:=\thtt(\De+\xi)\in\Tt$, where $\De$ is a multiple of $\Om$ and $\xi<\Om$, as was mentioned earlier, this means that besides $\xi<\al$ we also have $\eta<\al$ for every subterm $\eta$ of $\De$ such that $\eta<\Om$.

 The choice of regular cardinals for the $\Om_i$ is just convenient for short proofs.
 One can choose recursively regular ordinals instead (see \cite{R93}), at the cost of more involved proofs to demonstrate recursiveness (see \cite{Schl93}).
-Patterns collapse these gaps left in Skolem hull notations in a dynamic manner, which is one major reason that explains why, despite the elegance and brevity of their definition, their calculation is quite involved.
+The usage of regular cardinals causes gaps in notation systems constructed in a similar fashion as the systems $\Tt$, where the first such gap is $[\Tt\cap\Om,\Om)$.
+Patterns arise in a more dynamic manner from local reflection properties.
+This is one major reason that explains why, despite the elegance and brevity of their definition, their calculation is quite involved.
 Another, intrinsically connected, major reason explaining the subtleties in pattern calculation is the necessity to calculate or analyze in terms of the connectivity components of the relations $\le_i$.
 We will return to the discussion of connectivity components later.